 Using a Glass Stovetops with Cast Iron Pans

-One of the great perks of a glass top stove is its smooth surface that makes it easy for you to clean up.
+One of the great perks of a glass top stove is its smooth surface which makes it easy for you to clean up.
 A paper towel, warm water, and a glass stovetop cleaner, like glass cleaner or white vinegar, will remove excess oils from glass-top ranges.
 The flat surface means there are no spaces between coils or gas hobs where food can spill, making cleanup even easier!

 The downside of glass stovetops is the obvious extra care that needs to be taken to keep the glass or ceramic stovetop from damage and looking new.
 For this reason, it is recommended that the best choice of cookware for glass stovetops is heavy-bottomed pans that are made out of stainless steel, copper, or aluminum.
 Make no mistake any cookware will damage your glass top stove if you do not take care.